Ramialison-Lab/cf-eti-bal/README.md

 There are two batches in this dataset.
 For batch 1, ~110,000 cells from 10 hashed samples (each with a distinct Hashtag Antibody, or HTO) were pooled into one tube to generate four captures.
 For batch 2, ~60,000 cells from 6 hashed samples were pooled to generate two captures.
-QC and demultiplexing were carried out separately.
+QC and demultiplexing were carried out separately for each capture.
 Two batches were integrated into one dataset for clustering and downstream analysis.

 Code included in the "src" directory:
 1. Shell script for cellranger multi
 2. R script for QC, HTO demultiplexing and preprocessing with reference to Maksimovic et al. (2022)
-3. R script for reference-based Human Lung Cell Atlas v2 annotation
+3. R script for reference-based Human Lung Cell Atlas v2 annotation using Azimuth
 4. R script for separate sub-clustering of Monocytes and Macrophages, T and NK cells, and other cells.
 5. R script for differential expression and pathway enrichment of recruited lung monocytes & macrophages
 6. R script for pseudotime analysis of recruited lung monocytes & macrophages